reachprajwal/YelpDataPipeline/README.md

 Details
    - The third docker has the following technologies available:
         - Python 3.5
-        - Pandas, Numpy, Matplotlib, Django
+        - Pandas, Numpy, Matplotlib
+        - Django
         - Connection to the docker volume
    - The data copied into the docker:
         - This docker will have the django [app](https://github.com/reachprajwal/YelpDataPipeline/tree/master/yelpApp) which is used to host a webapplication to show the charts generated from the final gold-data